timakhalaya/master-card-assignment/README.md

 - run `npm run ts:dev` in order to start the service
 - starting the service in Docker container `docker build --env-file='.env'`
 - starting the container `docker run -dt --env-file=./.env -P {imageName}`

+- Postman collection for a test located on the root level of assignment :)